Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Experiments

 Since we have sparse heterogeneity, we expect RM and \ours to outperform baseline methods, which is corroborated by the experimental results from Figure \ref{fig:synthetic-ls}.
 For \ours, the estimation error decreases as $n$ and $M$ increase and $s$ decreases, as revealed by Theorem \ref{thm:ls-fixed-design}.
 Furthermore, \ours outperforms baseline methods for most values of $n$, $M$, and $s$.
-Other methods outperform \ours only if $s$ is sufficiently large, as shown in the right panel of Figure \ref{fig:synthetic-ls}, which highlights the crucial role of sparse heterogeneity.
-However, when $s$ is close to $d$, the parameters $\beta^1, \dots, \beta^m$ are highly different, and multitask approaches are less useful.
+Other methods outperform \ours when $s$ is sufficiently large, as shown in the right panel of Figure \ref{fig:synthetic-ls}, which highlights the crucial role of sparse heterogeneity.
+However, we remark that when $s$ is close to $d$, the parameters $\{\beta^{(m)}\}_{m=1}^M$ are highly different, and no multitask approaches can provably outperform the individual OLS estimates.

 Figure \ref{fig:synthetic-ls} also supports the theoretical predictions from Table \ref{tab:lr-comparsion}.
 OLS does not pool data and thus its estimation error does not vary with $M$ and $s$.
-Since the parameters are not sparse, we see no benefit in using LASSO over OLS and thus their curves almost overlap.
+Since the parameters are not sparse, we see no benefit in using LASSO over OLS, and thus, their curves almost overlap.
 Also, due to the heterogeneity, pooling all datasets introduces a non-vanishing bias when $M>1$; even for large $n$ and $M$.
 Furthermore, these estimation errors grow as $s$ grows, due to the increasing heterogeneity.
 RM, while addressing heterogeneity, performs worse than \ours due to its sub-optimality discussed earlier.

 We also perform simulations to support our theoretical results about the rate of the estimation error of \ours, presented in Theorem \ref{thm:ls-fixed-design}.
-We fix $n=10,000$ and generate $\{\beta^m\}_{m\in[M]}$ in different dimensions $d$ but with a constant ratio $\rho = s/d$.
+We fix $n=10,000$ and generate $\{\beta^{(m)}\}_{m=1}^M$ in different dimensions $d$ but with a constant ratio $\rho = s/d$.
 As can be seen in Figure \ref{fig:rate_verify}, when $M$ and $\rho = s/d$ are fixed, the estimation error of \ours grows linearly as $d$ increases.
 The slopes of the curves, corresponding to $\Theta(\sigma (\rho+1/\sqrt{M})/\sqrt{n})$ in Theorem \ref{thm:ls-fixed-design}, decrease as $M$ grows and $\rho$ decays.
 This aligns with our theoretical results.